KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_living_presence_of_lord_simandhar_swami.md

 ## Why this chapter belongs in this book

-Your book is a bridge between:
+This book is a bridge between:
 * mystical knowing and scientific clarity
 * water and consciousness
 * ancient wisdom and modern physics